Manitoba’s Recreational Angling Strategy

 a blanket 4 walleye limit , may hurt lodges that require further travel. people may not be incentivized to travel further for possible better angling when they can go to a closer lake with more pressure and still 'catch their limit' which would only be 4 .

-GOFISH almost 3 years ago
+GOFISH over 3 years ago

 characters left